 Ordinary Time: June 9th

-Wednesday of the Tenth Week of Ordinary Time; Optional Memorial of St. Ephrem, deacon and doctor
+Wednesday of the Tenth Week in Ordinary Time; Optional Memorial of St. Ephrem, Deacon and Doctor

 Old Calendar: Saints Primus and Felician, martyrs; St. Columba (RM)